hpc2n/linux-command-line-101/docs/filesystem.md

 # Navigating the File System

-This section is going to be a high-level talk about the Linux filesystem concepts, not a low-level description of filesystem types.
+This section will be a basic overview of the Linux filesystem concepts, not an in-depth description of filesystem types.

 !!!
 Note "Learning objectives"